Pitfall II: Lost Caverns: Development

-The release of David Crane's previous game Pitfall!
-(1982) was a major success for Activision and was the company's best selling release at the time.
-It led to large amounts of merchandising including board games, jigsaw puzzles, and the cartoon show Saturday Supercade, episodes of which featured Pitfall Harry and new characters such as Harry's niece Rhonda and the cowardly mountain lion Quick Claw.
+David Crane's previous game Pitfall!
+(1982) was a major success for Activision and became the company's best selling release at the time.
+It led to large amounts of merchandising including board games, jigsaw puzzles, and the cartoon show Saturday Supercade, episodes of which featured Pitfall Harry and new characters such as Harry's niece Rhonda and the cowardly mountain lion Quickclaw.
 These characters introduced on the television series would later appear in the sequel Pitfall II: Lost Caverns.

 Crane stated he made the sequel to Pitfall! "at a time when the Atari 2600 should have been replaced by a new gaming system."
 He had training as an electronics engineer and felt that the Atari 2600 "needed a boost" and designed a custom computer chip called the Display Processor Chip that was unique to Pitfall II: Lost Caverns.
 The chip allowed for additional graphic capabilities for the Atari 2600 and a music circuit.
 The chip contained special indexing registers that reduced the processing time for graphics operation by over 40%.
 Crane spoke about the developing the game and its graphics for the Atari 2600 at the 1984 Winter Consumer Electronics Show, stating that he would "stack Pitfall II against software in any other computer under $10,000.
-I might be able to make the boulders look more like bounders [on any other machine], but I could not make the game any better."
+I might be able to make the boulders look more like boulders [on any other machine], but I could not make the game any better."